220124-JavaReactAzure/Viper/standups.md

 Project 1: Set up project packages, stubs, worked on sql script with robert
 ### Andy
 worked on catching up with curriculum.
 Created separate branch for my project.

+## Standup 2.15.2022
+### Robert & Mike
+Worked on method of communication and established server for database.
+### Awaab & Gurman
+Yesterday I completed the data dictionary and add some Interfaces for DAO
+### Andy & Joshua
+Looked up more on Hibernate and decided to wait before working more on project to use it.
+Catch up with current lessons and went over p1 requirements.